s-saisw/readingSummary/speedReading.md

 ## March, Week 2
 ### Breining et al. (2020), JLE - Birth order & Deliquency
+- Are younger siblings more deliquent that their older ones?
 - This paper employs data sets from two different settings: Denmark and Florida.
 - Second-born boys are more likely to be enter criminal justice system than first borns.
 - The effect is likely to come through parental time investment.
 The use of daycare is more intensive for the second born boys.

+### Felfe et al. (2020), JLE - Birthright citizenship
+- Does the introduction of birthright citizenship improve immigrant's educational outcomes?
+- This paper employs a natural experiment in Germany.
+Before 2000, citizenship only comes from blood, but after that anyone born within German territory become German citizens.
+It uses Jan 1, 2000 as cutoff and compares individuals born shortly before and shortly after the cutoff date.
+- The introduction of birthright citizenship leads to increase in non-compulsory preschool attendance.
+- Exogeneity of cutoff date?